 University of Illinois Urbana-Champaign

-Skills you'll gain: Organizational Structure, Organizational Strategy, Governance, Organizational Change, Organizational Development, Organizational Effectiveness, Innovation, Business Management, Business Strategies, Systems Thinking, Strategic Leadership, Strategic Thinking, Strategic Planning, Corporate Strategy, Growth Strategies
+Skills you'll gain: Organizational Structure, Organizational Strategy, Governance, Organizational Change, Organizational Development, Organizational Effectiveness, Innovation, Business Management, Systems Thinking, Strategic Leadership, Strategic Thinking, Corporate Strategy, Business Strategy, Environmental Social And Corporate Governance (ESG), Growth Strategies

 Organizational psychology is the scientific study of human behavior in organizations and the workplace.
 It focuses on understanding how individuals and groups interact within an organizational setting, aiming to improve employee performance, enhance job satisfaction, and foster a positive work environment.
 This field is important because it helps organizations optimize their human resources, leading to better productivity and employee well-being.
 By applying psychological principles, organizations can create strategies that promote effective communication, teamwork, and leadership, ultimately contributing to their overall success.